Bat Infestation Removal

-District Wildlife Solutions provides bat trapping and removal.
-We know everything about the bats of Maryland, and specialize in the safe, humane, and effective removal and prevention of bats from home and property.
-Bats require speciual live exclusion considerations, and we have the correct exclusion devices, tools, and experience to properly address the unique characteristics of bats.
+District Wildlife Solutions provides bat trapping and bat infestation removal services.
+We specialize in the safe, humane, and effective removal and prevention of bats from home and property.
+Bats require special live exclusion considerations, and we have the correct exclusion devices, tools, and experience to properly address the unique characteristics of bats.
 Call us now at 202-997-3410 for Washington DC area bat removal.

 Visit our Washington DC wildlife removal home page to learn more about us.